Gastown Street Art

 Beatty Street Mural

 This block-long mural, entitled Vancouverites, celebrates famous people who are from Vancouver (or who have some kind of association from the city).
 It was a created by a team led by local artists Vince Dumoulin, Milan Basic and Manuel Di Ritawas.
-Unfortunately, it was recently painted over by the city in preparation for a new mural.
+It has already recently painted over by the city in preparation for a new mural.

 The image below features Chief Joseph Capilano (a Squamish Nation leader), Seraphim Joseph Fortes (English Bay’s first lifeguard and swimming teacher) and David Oppenheimer (an entrepreneur and Vancouver’s 2nd mayor)